coderdba-coding-org/springboot/various/helloWorldClassic01/README.txt

 NOTE: @ResponseBody with @Controller
 - or - @RestController makes it serve a response-body and not a web UI output like html

+--> This is different from how it is implemented as a web-UI response and not response-body
+    as in helloWeb01 based on Based on https://spring.io/guides/gs/serving-web-content/

 ==================
 SETUP
 ==================